-Leases - portion of fund balance that is not an available resource because it represents the year-end balance of the lease receivable in excess of the deferred inflow of resources for the lease receivable, which is not a spendable resource.
+Lease Receivable, net - portion of fund balance that is not an available resource because it is not in spendable form.
+The reported amount is calculated by reducing the lease receivable by the related deferred inflow of resources.

 Restricted Fund Balance - This classification includes revenue sources that are restricted to specific purposes externally imposed or imposed by law.